 to those pioneered by Stefaner and Baur in the earlier OECD Better Life Index) visualise the unique well-being score profile of each region, while sliding scales further break down each of the nine topics, sharing key indicators that greatly impact the scores for each region.
+The site offers loads of explanatory information including why this data is important, a this site utilizes over 7,000 data points distilled into a visually appealing, supremely user-friendly interface that won its creators an Information is Beautiful silver award last November.
+While the current data focuses on states and provinces, a second version of the site could drill down deeper into cities and metropolitan areas for an even more comprehensive view of overall well-being.

-The site offers loads of explanatory information including why this data is important, a wellbeing in your region and compare it with 362 other OECD regions based
+How does your region perform when it comes to education, environment, wellbeing in your region and compare it with 362 other OECD regions based